 \section{Abstract}

 The paper presents a novel sample-based algorithm, called C$^*$, for real-time coverage path planning (CPP) of unknown environments.
-The C$^*$ algorithm is built upon the concept of a Rapidly Covering Graph (RCG), which tracks the coverage progress and generates the coverage trajectory in uncovered areas.
-The RCG is constructed incrementally via progressive sampling of the search space as the environment is discovered during robot navigation.
-The RCG has a sparse-graph structure formed by efficient sampling and pruning techniques; its nodes and edges form the potential waypoints and segments of the robot's coverage trajectory, respectively.
-Due to efficient sparse-structure, the RCG produces non-myopic intermediate waypoints of the coverage trajectory.
-It also guides the robot to escape from the dead-end situations via retreating to the nearest unexplored nodes.
-A distinct feature of C$^*$ is that of progressive sampling which eliminates the need for cellular decomposition of the search space.
-While C$^*$ produces the desired back-and-forth coverage pattern, it adapts to the TSP-based locally optimal coverage of small uncovered regions, called coverage holes, that are surrounded by obstacles and covered regions.
-Thus, C$^*$ proactively detects and covers the coverage holes \textit{in situ}, which reduces the coverage time by preventing the longer return trajectories from distant regions to cover such holes later.
+C$^*$ is built upon the concept of a Rapidly Covering Graph (RCG), which is incrementally constructed during robot navigation via progressive sampling of the search space.
+By using efficient sampling and pruning techniques, the RCG is constructed to be a minimum-sufficient graph, where its nodes and edges form the potential waypoints and segments of the coverage trajectory, respectively.
+The RCG tracks the coverage progress, generates the coverage trajectory and helps the robot to escape from the dead-end situations.
+To minimize coverage time, C$^*$ produces the desired back-and-forth coverage pattern, while adapting to the TSP-based optimal coverage of local isolated regions, called coverage holes, which are surrounded by obstacles and covered regions.

-The algorithmic simplicity and low computational complexity of C$^*$ makes it easy to implement and suitable for real-time on-board applications.
 It is analytically proven that C$^*$ provides complete coverage of unknown environments.
-The performance of C$^*$ is validated by 1) extensive high-fidelity simulations and 2) real laboratory experiments using autonomous robots.
-A comparative evaluation with seven existing CPP methods demonstrate that C$^*$ yields significant performance improvements in terms of coverage time, number of turns, trajectory length and overlap ratio, while preventing the formation of coverage holes.
-Finally, C$^*$ is evaluated on two different applications of CPP using 1) energy-constrained robots and 2) multi-robot teams.
-A comparative evaluation of C$^*$ with existing methods on these two applications show similar trends where C$^*$ trajectories are shorter and with significantly less coverage times.
+The algorithmic simplicity and low computational complexity of C$^*$ make it easy to implement and suitable for real-time on-board applications.
+The performance of C$^*$ is validated by 1) extensive high-fidelity simulations and 2) laboratory experiments using an autonomous robot.
+C$^*$ yields near optimal trajectories, and a comparative evaluation with seven existing CPP methods demonstrates significant improvements in performance in terms of coverage time, number of turns, trajectory length, and overlap ratio, while preventing the formation of coverage holes.
+Finally, C$^*$ is comparatively evaluated on two different CPP applications using 1) energy-constrained robots and 2) multi-robot teams.